-Integrating traditional, total quality, just-in-time, and constraint management philosophies with current practices in services and manufacturing.
-A systems perspective on long- and short-term planning, scheduling, implementing, controlling, and measuring operations that produces goods or services, provides customer satisfaction, and supports the organization's competitive edge.
+An integration of traditional, total quality, just-in-time, and constraint management philosophies with current practices in services and manufacturing.
+This course takes a systems perspective on long- and short-term planning, scheduling, implementing, controlling, and measuring operations that produces goods or services, provides customer satisfaction, and supports the organization's competitive edge.
 Emphasis on supply-chain and continuous-improvement processes.